 We’re just going to eat real, good food.
 Including grains.

 Ultimately, we’re trying to keep things as balanced as possible and eat seasonally what we’re producing on the homestead.
-I think the whole concept of seasonal eating with your body wanting more comforting, warming meat and carbs over winter to help keep you warm then more cool and cleansing food during the summer makes some sense.
+I think the whole concept of seasonal eating with your body wanting more comforting, warming meat and carbs over winter to help keep you warm then cooler and cleansing food during the summer makes some sense.
 I do intend to grow more vegetables that do well and can be harvested over the winter next year for a bit more balance during the cold months though (one area we always fall down on in the winter is veggies/fruits).